 “The lessons that I took from those early businesses were that for me to build an apparel brand, I wasn’t going to be able to do it on the side, as a side hustle, or out of the garage,” says Kudla.
 “I would have to plunge in headfirst and develop an obsession.”

-For two reasons, he claims, launching the current version of Vuori as a side business would not have been successful.
+He claims that launching the current version of Vuori as a side business would not have been successful.
 First, if investors had known he wasn’t giving the company his full attention, it would have been more difficult for him to win their support.

 “As soon as things got hard, I would have said, ‘It’s not working,’ and just gone back to the easy path,” Kudla says.

-Kudla left his position at Vaco and raised $700,000 in a “friends and family” investment round to start producing and selling the first Vuori goods to establish an apparel company that could compete with companies like Lululemon.
+Kudla left his position at Vaco and raised $700,000 in a “friends and family” investment round to start producing and selling the first Vuori goods and establish an apparel company that could compete with companies like Lululemon.

 The company faced significant difficulties in its early years.
 According to Kudla, less than two years after its debut, Vuori was just four weeks away from going bankrupt.
 But since there wasn’t a clear backup strategy, Kudla believed he had to go all in and find a way for Vuori to generate money.